mleers/mint-form-clone/README.md

 This project clones the mint login screen through HTML/CSS.
 Its main purpose is to practice creating forms with varying type fields.
+It can be seen [here](https://mleers.github.io/mint-form-clone/)